DW01/traktor-docs/engine/render.md

 Great graphics mean nothing if your game runs at 10 FPS.
 Traktor includes several features to keep rendering fast:

 **GPU Culling** automatically tests object visibility on the GPU.
-Only objects visible from the camera are rendered, dramatically improving performance in complex scenes—and it's all automatic.
+Only objects visible from the camera are rendered, dramatically improving performance in complex scenes.
+And it's all automatic.

 **Level of Detail (LOD)** systems render simpler versions of meshes when they're far away.
 Up close, you see all the detail.
 At a distance, a simplified model that looks identical but renders much faster: